The Israel Numismatic Society is pleased to offer research, publication and travel grants from the Arnold Spaer Fund for Numismatic Research.

 3. Travel Grant: This grant will serve to meet (full or partial) travel costs, registration, room and board to a congress of obvious numismatic interest where the applicant will present a paper or a poster.
 The congress must take place outside Israel.
 This grant applies to Israeli citizens or residents only.

 4. Applicants must be members of the Society for at least three consecutive years, as established by proof of payment of annual membership dues.
+In special circumstances, the National Board may approve non-members for a grant.

 5. An INS member who is not an Israeli citizen may apply for a Research Grant provided the research is conducted in Israel.